Olivia Fotopoulou

-Career
+Biography

-In June 2022, she won a bronze medal in the 100 metres at the 2022 Mediterranean Games.
+In June 2022, Fotopoulou won a bronze medal in the 100 metres at the 2022 Mediterranean Games.
 She competed in the 200m at the 2022 World Athletics Championships in Eugene, Oregon in July, running 23.25s in the first round.
 The following month she competed at the 2022 European Athletics Championships in Munich running 23.33s in the semi-finals over 200m.

-Competing at the 2023 European Athletics Indoor Championships in Istanbul in March 2023, she ran 7.36s in the semi-finals of the 60 meters.
+Competing at the 2023 European Athletics Indoor Championships in Istanbul in March 2023, Fotopoulou ran 7.36s in the semi-finals of the 60 meters.
 In June 2023, she finished second with a time of 11.34s in the 100 meters in the 2nd division of the 2023 European Team Championships in Chorzów and was first in the 200 meters, running 22.71s, securing the silver medal overall, behind only Lieke Klaver.

-Fotopoulou competed in both sprint events at the 2023 World Athletics Championships in Budapest in August, 2023 and qualified for the semi-finals of the 200 metres with a personal best time of 22.65s.
+Fotopoulou competed in both sprint events at the 2023 World Athletics Championships in Budapest in August 2023 and qualified for the semi-finals of the 200 metres with a personal best time of 22.65s.

-She competed at the 2024 Summer Olympics in Paris over 200 metres, reaching the semi-finals.
+Fotopoulou competed for Cyprus at the 2024 Summer Olympics in Paris over 200 metres, reaching the semi-finals.
 She also competed in the 100 metres race at the Games.

-She was selected for the 60 metres at the 2025 European Athletics Indoor Championships in Appeldoorn, Netherlands but did not progress to the semi-finals.
+Fotopoulou was selected for the 60 metres at the 2025 European Athletics Indoor Championships in Appeldoorn, Netherlands but did not progress to the semi-finals.
 In September 2025, she was a semi-finalist in the 200 metres at the 2025 World Championships in Tokyo, Japan.

+In May 2026, Fotopoulou won the 200m in 23.48 seconds at the European Challenger Championships in Monaco, before teaming up with her twin sister to win the Swedish relay for Cyprus.
+She was a semi-finalist in the 200 metres at the 2026 Commonwealth Games in Glasgow, Scotland.